The Colonial Regional Police Department was formed in 1995 by joint agreement

 administration, or a combination of all of those tasks, we are bound together by our desire to mutually provide the citizens

 of our jurisdiction the best possible service.
 We can be proud of the excellent service we have provided in the past and our goal shall always be

 a tradition of excellence.

 INTERACTION WITH PEOPLE

-Rule” is as applicable today as it has always been.
-People would be treated the way we and members of our families would
+as applicable today as it has always been.
+People would be treated the way we and members of our families would like to be

 that might be considered.
 The basic human rights of every person must never be infringed upon.
 During the course of our employment, we interact